Creating a Career Development Plan: Tips and Strategies

 Steps to create Your Career Development Plan

-The process of creating a career plan involves analyzing strengths and weaknesses of skillsets and then taking proactive steps towards professional advancement.
+The process of creating a career plan is about evaluating your strengths and weaknesses in the skillsets and then taking proactive steps towards professional growth.

-The first step in creating your career plan of development is to review your skills, competencies strengths, areas of strength, and areas for improvement.
+The first step when creating your career development plan is to evaluate your abilities, capabilities strengths, weaknesses, and areas for improvement.

 Consider these questions: